theworkingcentre/win7-avoid-viruses/10-accounts.rst

-There are different kinds of accounts in Windows. **Standard accounts** allow you to carry out day-to-day computing tasks (such as surfing the internet, writing documents, playing music and video) without being able to do administrative things that affect the entire computer (such as installing or removing programs).
-This is important from a virus perspective because it means viruses cannot be installed system-wide behind your back.
+There are different kinds of accounts in Windows. **Standard accounts** allow you to carry out day-to-day computing tasks (such as surfing the internet, writing documents, playing music and video).

+The alternative to standard accounts are **administrative accounts**, which can be used to install programs (including viruses, if you are not careful).

+Using standard accounts is important from a virus perspective because it means viruses cannot be installed system-wide behind your back.
 Using a standard account for daily computer reduces the risk that a virus will infect your entire system.

-The alternative to standard accounts are **administrative accounts**, which can be used to install programs (including viruses, if you are not careful).

 We recommend having at least two accounts on your computer.
 One should be a standard account that you use regularly.
 Another should be an administrative account that you use for administrative tasks.
+If many different people use your computer, they can each have standard accounts of their own.

 In Windows 7, administrative tasks are indicated with the following blue and yellow shield: